The Four Most Common Signs Of Social Anxiety

 Being afraid of situations with (seemingly) no escape

 Those with social anxiety can often be driven by an underlying fear of being trapped in a social interaction without an exit option.
-Being left alone at a party, attending an event alone, being stuck in an occupied elevator, etc. can all be examples of situations that might provoke fear.
+Being left alone at a party, attending an event alone, being stuck in an occupied elevator, eating in front of someone, etc. can all be examples of situations that might provoke fear.

-This may even apply to more casual contexts like visiting a friend’s home, arranging a meeting at work, and even hanging out with family and friends.
+For people with social anxiety disorder, this may even apply to more casual contexts like visiting a family member or friend’s home, arranging a meeting at work, and even hanging out with family and friends.
 Things that are outside of a person’s control, including the reactions of others, can often be a huge contributing factor for social anxiety.

 Avoiding eye contact